xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 The Investment Tax Reform Act presents asset managers with the challenge of having details of dividend distributions of all components of their funds several months in advance in order to comply with the law.

-For this purpose, numerous data sources were merged, analyzed daily, and a dashboard was provided to asset management, facilitating the legally compliant planning of transactions.
+For this purpose, numerous data sources were merged, analyzed daily, and presented as a dashboard to asset management, facilitating the legally compliant planning of transactions.
 Halfway through the project, I took over the leadership of a five-member development team in an agile project organization, assuming the role of *Scrum Master* and further developing the architecture.

 {{< div class="list-with-columns" >}}